smotrjashka/Udiddit/README.md

 ### Guidline  #3:

-you’ll need to use normalization, various constraints, as well as indexes in your new database schema.
+Usage of indexes in new database schema.
 You should use named constraints and indexes to make your schema cleaner.

 ### Guideline #4:

-your new database schema will be composed of five (5) tables that should have an auto-incrementing id as their primary key.
+New database schema will be composed of five (5) tables that should have an auto-incrementing id as their primary key.

-### New DDL:

 ## Part III: Migrate the provided data

-Now that your new schema is created, it’s time to migrate the data from the provided schema in the project’s SQL Workspace to your own schema.
-This will allow you to review some DML and DQL concepts, as you’ll be using INSERT...SELECT queries to do so.
-Here are a few guidelines to help you in this process:

 Topic descriptions can all be empty
 Since the bad_comments table doesn’t have the threading feature, you can migrate all comments as top-level comments, i.e. without a parent